rwitte42/humanization/README.md

 # Humanization

-A public Unicorn Innovation Labs skill for evaluating whether writing reads as human-authored, AI-generated, or human–AI collaborative — and for improving AI-assisted drafts without sanding away the author’s voice.
+A skill for evaluating whether writing reads as human-authored, AI-generated, or human–AI collaborative — and for improving AI-assisted drafts without sanding away the author’s voice.

 This repository contains the **AI Authorship Analysis** skill and its supporting reference material.
 The skill is designed for careful editorial reasoning, not for automated accusation or score-based AI detection.